 On September 2, 2021, March 11, 2021, February 3, 2021, December 24, 2020, March 18, 2020, September 10, 2019, and November 6, 2019, the Company issued 22,019, 34,286, 7,429, 7,286, 44,286, 35,715 and 114,286 warrants, respectively, as equity issuance consideration, in connection with a private placement of the Company's common stock.
-The warrants entitle the holder to purchase one share of our common stock at an exercise price equal to \$0.49 to \$5.25 per share at any time on or after their issuance date and on or prior to the close of business3 years after the issuance date (the "Termination Date").
+The warrants entitle the holder to purchase one share of our common stock at an exercise price equal to \$0.49 to \$5.25 per share at any time on or after their issuance date (the "Termination Date").
 The Company determined that these warrants are free standing financial instruments that are legally detachable and separately exercisable from the common stock included in the public share offering.
 Management also determined that the warrants required classification as a liability pursuant to ASC 815.
-In accordance with the accounting guidance, the outstanding warrants are recognized as a warrant liability on the balance sheet and are measured at their inception date fair value and subsequently re-measured at each reporting period with changes being recorded as a component of other income in the statement of operations.
+In accordance with the accounting guidance, the outstanding warrants are recognized as a component of other balance sheet and are measured at their inception date fair value and subsequently re-measured at each reporting period with changes being recorded as a component of other income in the statement of operations.